zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 ![Cover Image](cover.png)

 For TypeScript lovers, [Prisma](https://prisma.io) has been the perfect solution for building database-centric applications for quite a while.
 But recently, a new challenger has emerged.
 If you've been closely tracking the ORM space, you've probably heard of [Drizzle](https://drizzle.dev/), a new ORM that claims to be more flexible, performant, and an overall better alternative.
-But is it really?
-In this article, I'll quest for the answer to that question.
+In this article, I'll quest for a comparison.
 Following the "Show, Don't Tell" mantra, I'll achieve it by building the same API twice, with Drizzle and Prisma, respectively.

 <!--truncate-->